LeonBroseliske/CFC/README.md

 ## Prerequisites

-To use the 'precheck', 'protected' and 'findip' functions, you need the 'netaddr' python module installed.
+To use the 'precheck', 'protected' and 'findip' functions for IPv6, you need the 'netaddr' python module installed.
+The IPv4 does not need that since it uses prefix matching on the binary form of the IP.

 Debian: apt-get install python3-netaddr